fardjad/map-winkey-left-right-to-home-end-in-ubuntu/README.md

-# Map WinKey+Left/Right to Home and End keys in Ubuntu
+# Map WinKey+Left/Right to Home/End in Ubuntu

 ## Description